kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 - Fully unattended generation of the Deploy-Application.PS1 file
 - Merging of your source binaries with the PS App toolkit on a destination Share (must be UNC)
 - Creating the SCCM Application + Deployment Type
-- Adding a Software ID tag and using this as a detection mechanism.
+- Adding a Software ID tag and using this as a detection mechanism (with experimental lookup function).
 - Enumerating all DP & DP-Groups and distribute content to them
 - Generate Install & Uninstall collections based on the Application's Name

 # Pre-requisites #